The U.S. Partnership for Education for Sustainable Development

 The U.S. Partnership consists of individuals, organizations and institutions in the United States dedicated to education for sustainable development (ESD).
 It acts as a convener, catalyst, and communicator working across all sectors of American society.

 Sustainable development fully integrated into education and learning in the United States.

-Leverage the UN Decade to foster education for sustainable development in the United States.
+Leverage the UN Decade and post-decade activities to foster education for sustainable development in the United States.

 CALL TO ACTION

 We need more than individual actions to build sustainable communities for all.
 Please heed the calls to collective action that are arising from our partners for a shared sustainable future.